jhajibuganas/etl-process-with-power-query/README.md

   ![updated folder path](screenshots/updated_folderpath.jpg)
   ![parameter value](screenshots/parameter_value.jpg)
   >
-9. Right-click on the query pane anywhere on the grey area, and we will create the following groups for all of our queries/tables.
+9. Right-click on the query pane anywhere in the grey area, and we will create the following groups for all of our queries/tables.
   - Parameter
   - Extract
   - Transform